 CHANCELLOR LEE F. JACKSON

 Lee Jackson has served as Chancellor of the University of North Texas System since 2002, following a 30-year career in state and local government.
+Recently, Jackson announced plans to retire before the end of 2017.

 He is the chief executive officer of the UNT System, an organization with 8,500 employees, over 40,000 students at four primary teaching locations, and an annual operating budget of $1.2 billion.